enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 Not a valid image file
 ```

-we need to overcome the last defense with a real image containing actual php code.
+we need to overcome the last defense with a real image that also contains actual php code.

 Please note that a valid jpg image is necessary because, as you will see once you have a shell, there is this restriction in place: